 This course focuses on the interpretation of engineering drawings beginning with the basics of dimensional tolerances and tolerance systems.
 Topics include: the mathematics of interpreting and specifying tolerances in dimensions, the system of geometric tolerancing, the basic nomenclature and standard symbols conforming to ANSI (American Standards Institute) standards.
 Prerequisite: MFG 126

-Manufacturing Machinery-Lathe II
+MFG 254 Manufacturing Machinery-Lathe II

 Second course on lathe setup, operation and practices.
 Topics covered include alignment, turning between centers, and other operations.
 The student will cut 60 degree external threads, internal threads, tapers, and other thread forms.
 Use of steady rests and follower rests.
-Prerequisite: MFG 154, Manufacturing

-Machinery - Lathe I
+Prerequisite: Completion of Machine Technology Level I Certificate, or with consent of instructor, MFG 154, Manufacturing Machinery - Lathe I

-Manufacturing Machinery-Milling II
+MFG 255 Manufacturing Machinery-Milling II